 The various steps in the PF-II process may generate several types of waste.
-These wastes will be characterized in accordance with the requirements of 40 CFR 262.
+These wastes will be characterized in accordance with the requirements of 40 CFR 262 and 40 CFR 268.
 Waste characterization may include the application of knowledge of the PF-II process and/or analytical testing pursuant to the Facility's Waste Analysis Plan.
 Generally, PFF will "carry through" all listed waste codes to each of the residual wastes generated by the PF- II process.
 In other words, PF-II residual wastes will be generated and manifested with the same listed waste codes assigned to the waste prior to its treatment.
 Appropriate characteristic waste codes will be retained or assigned to the residual wastes at the waste stream's final point of generation (prior to its being shipped off site).
 The anticipated disposition of residual wastes is discussed in further detail below.

 - Wastes treated to meet the land disposal restrictions for hazardous waste constituents by thermal desorption, chemical oxidation, and/or stabilization/solidification, will be shipped to a permitted waste facility for disposal. - The condensed volatiles separated by the thermal desorption process will be shipped to a permitted waste facility for energy recovery. - The segregated debris is containerized in 55-gallon drums and placed in storage in the container storage area located in the TOB awaiting debris treatment and/or final packaging and shipment to a permitted waste management facility. - RCRA empty containers originating from the PF-II activities are compacted, consolidated and managed as non-RCRA radioactive waste.
-The non-RCRA radioactive waste is stored until sufficient quantities are collected, at which point the waste is sent to a permitted waste management facility for final disposal.
+The non-RCRA radioactive waste is stored until sufficient quantities are collected, at which point the waste is sent to a permitted waste management facility for final disposal. - Condensed water and contaminants generated during the batch are collected within the process tanks.
+The tank liquids are manually transferred by pump to portable containers (e.g., drums).
+The containerized liquids from multiple treatment batches of the same waste population may be bulked (e.g., totes) and/or pre-treated (e.g., filtration or phase separation). - Hazardous metal constituents are treated by stabilization/fixation to immobilize the metals for land disposal compliance.